Le Pen’s far-right vision: Retooling France at home, abroad

 The National Rally leader also is wary of free-trade deals and would seek a more independent stance for France in the United Nations and other multilateral bodies.

-In a column published Thursday in several European newspapers, the center-left leaders of Germany, Spain and Portugal raised a warning about “populists and the extreme right” who hold Putin “as an ideological and political model, replicating his chauvinist ideas.”
+In a column Thursday in several European newspapers, the center-left leaders of Germany, Spain and Portugal all backed Macron, raising a warning about “populists and the extreme right” who hold Putin “as an ideological and political model, replicating his chauvinist ideas.”

 “They have echoed his attacks on minorities and diversity and his goal of nationalist uniformity,” wrote German Chancellor Olaf Scholz, Spanish Prime Minister Pedro Sánchez and Portuguese Prime Minister António Costa.

-Le Pen’s meeting five years ago with Putin has haunted her campaign amid Russia’s war in Ukraine, even though she has condemned the invasion “without ambiguity.”
+Le Pen’s meeting five years ago with Putin has haunted her campaign amid Russia’s war in Ukraine, even though she has condemned the Russian invasion “without ambiguity.”

-But if she were president, Le Pen said she would think twice about supplying Ukraine with weapons and would oppose energy sanctions against Moscow — for the sake of the Russian people.
+But if she were president, Le Pen said she would think twice about supplying Ukraine with weapons and would oppose energy sanctions against Moscow — for the sake of French pocketbooks and for the Russian people.

-She also said she would pull France out of NATO’s military command, weakening the Western military alliance’s united front against Moscow, and that there should be a “strategic rapprochement” with Russia once the war is over.
+She also said she would pull France out of NATO’s military command, weakening the Western military alliance’s united front against Moscow, and that there should be a “strategic rapprochement” with Russia once the war is over, echoing the past position of Macron, who has tried his own outreach with Putin.

-Macron has sought similar policies in the past and tried his own outreach with Putin.
-But his government says it has sent more than 100 million euros ($108 million) in weapons to Ukraine since the war started, and France has been central to the West’s ever-tougher sanctions against Russia.
+Still, his government says it has sent more than 100 million euros ($108 million) in weapons to Ukraine since the war started, and France has been central to the West’s ever-tougher sanctions against Russia.

 Le Pen has projected a nurturing image throughout her campaign, saying she would oversee France as “the mother of the family.”
 She has focused on the purchasing power of consumers while standing firm on emblematic issues that define the far right, such as immigration, security, national identity and sovereignty.